brianddk/grub-recovery/README.md

 # grub-recovery

 Scripts that play with creating grub-recovery images.
+These scripts assume your running out of the ARCH Linux ISO

 # mkgrub